raphink/CV/skills/php/details.md

 I still use PHP occasionally when I need a little bit of server-side code with a very simple Apache configuration.

-I have also had the occasion to work on Symphony Enterprise applications in the past.
+I have also had the occasion to work on Symfony Enterprise applications in the past.